destroflyer/maniascript/docs/advanced/log.md

 log("Players count: " ^ Players.count);
 ```

+Non-primitive values such as vectors, structs or objects will be printed as human-readable text, including all of their properties (if existing).

 ## Game client
 When running a script in the game client (including local servers), the log output can be found in the [debug window](/introduction/development_setup.html#debug-window).